ACupOfLinux/linux-ultrawide/README.md

 # WHAT IS IT?

 This is a custom compiled linux kernel for ultrawide monitors to fix the flicking in 5120x1440@240.00, or any other ultrawide issues with custom patches!
-The patch slowly clocks down the pixel rate.
+The patch clocks the pixel rate down from what i'm aware.

 # INSTALLATION: